CAG LIVE

 How to read the orbit diagram

 The diagram shows the solar system from above the ecliptic plane.
-The Sun is the glowing dot at centre.
-Coloured rings are planetary orbits; dots on each ring show where the planet is today (computed from real mean motions).
-The cyan arc is C/2026 A1’s path — a near-perfect parabola.
-The amber zone near the Sun is the perihelion region.
-The comet’s current position and distance update every 30 seconds.
+The Sun is at centre.
+Coloured rings are planetary orbits.
+The cyan arc is C/2025 R3’s path — a near-parabolic orbit on first inbound passage.
+The amber zone near perihelion at 0.499 AU marks where the forward scattering geometry peaks.
+The comet’s current position updates every 30 seconds from Barker’s equation using the JPL orbital solution.